Petition for Fee Reassessment Policy

 a.
 When a student dies prior to completing the current academic semester, a full refund of tuition and fees will be made after the deduction of the following:

 - Any required adjustments to scholarships, grants or loans determined by federal formula applied by the Office of Student Financial Aid.

 - Any other debts owed to the University which occurred prior to the death of the student.

 b.
 Any refund will be made payable to the administrator or executor of the estate of the deceased student.

 c.
 If, after all adjustments are made, there still remains a debt to the University, generally the University would not attempt to recover the debt from the estate of the deceased student.

 V. Students Called to Active Military Duty

 a.
-The Students called to Active Military Duty policy can be found in the KUMC Student Planner and Handbook or online.
+The Students Called to Active Military Duty policy can be found in the KU Medical Center Student Planner and Handbook.